duytai/aleth/README.md

-# Due to company policies, this project was moved to private repositoy
+# Due to company policies, this project was moved to private repository